-void XmuInternStrings(d, names, count, atoms)
+void XmuInternStrings(dpy, names, count, atoms);

-Display \d;

-String \names;

-Cardinal count;

-Atom \atoms;

-dspecifies the connection to the X servernamesspecifies the strings to interncountspecifies the number of stringsatomsreturns the list of Atom values
+names specifies the strings to intern

+count specifies the number of strings

+atoms returns the list of Atom values

 This function converts a list of atom names into Atom values.
 The results are cached, such that subsequent requests do not cause further round-trips to the server.
 The caller is responsible for preallocating the array pointed at by atoms.